In this post, I will answer the question – what is a common indicator of a phishing attempt?

 8. Stay Informed

 Keep up to date with the latest phishing techniques and trends in cyber threats.
-Knowledge is your best defense.
+Knowledge is your best defence.

 9. Double-Check Requests for Sensitive Information